 - Yoga mat (yoga happens every morning, check the schedule!)

-- A pen and notebook (in case you happen to find yourself inspired)
+- A pen and notebook (in case of inspiration)

 - Jumper cables for your car battery, or to help someone else out.